Abstract Factory Pattern

 Basic solution approach

 We declare an interface for each product: BgColor for the bg color and Text for the text.
-Then we declare subclasses for each family of product: LightText and LightBgcolor for the light theme and DarkText and DarkBgcolor for the dark theme.
+Then we declare subclasses for each family of products: LightText and LightBgcolor for the Light theme and DarkText and DarkBgcolor for the dark theme.

 interface BgColor {